Surface Disinfectants for Professional Surface Disinfection

 - Odour - when disinfecting between patients, a disinfectant with a subtle odour should be used so that the room does not need to be aired out

-- Active spectrum - areas seeing close, consistent patient contact should be cleaned with a surface disinfectant that has the widest possible active spectrum and a high virus efficacy, e.g. in infant wards or intensive care stations
+- Spectrum of efficacy - areas seeing close, consistent patient contact should be cleaned with a surface disinfectant that has the widest possible spectrum of efficacy and a high virus efficacy, e.g. in infant wards or intensive care stations

 - Material compatibility - not every surface disinfectant may be used with every material.
 For example, alcohol-sensitive surfaces like acrylic glass can be treated with a quaternary, ammonium-compound-based disinfectant